Tebs-Lab/intro-to-deep-learning/04-convolutional-neural-networks/readme.md

 * Define convolutional neural networks and their critical components.
 * Describe why CNN's are such a good fit for computer vision tasks.
-* Build convolutional neural networks using Keras.
+* Build convolutional neural networks using Tensorflow.
-* Describe the concept of Transfer Learning and apply it to CNNs using Keras.
+* Describe the concept of Transfer Learning and apply it to CNNs using Tensorflow.
 * Contrast classification and segmentation.
 * Apply CNNs to perform classification, localization, and segmentation.